 The future of home nursing care: What might 2030 bring?

-It’s impossible to predict the future of home care, but with developments in technology and AI (artificial intelligence) across the medical profession, it’s hard to imagine that home nursing will go unaffected.
+It is impossible to predict the future of homecare, but with developments in technology and AI (artificial intelligence) across the medical profession, it is difficult to imagine that home nursin will remain unaffected.
+Faster diagnosis, simpler ways of monitoring elderly people with limited mobility, and quicker communication when issues arise are already transforming the industry.

 What might the year 2030 look like for the home nursing sector?